 My curiosity was aroused.
 Therefore, I investigated the Bible to get evidence since I had a scientific mind.

 - I found out that many predictions written hundreds of years before Jesus was born came true in his life that was reported in the New Testament.

 - I was impressed with Jesus’ many miracles reported by eyewitnesses.

 - I discovered that the Jewish people of Jesus’ time, including his followers, fully expected that God would send their Messiah to kick the Roman-occupiers out of the land.
-He would then rule their country as their earthly king.
+They thought he would then rule their country as their earthly king.